pagefaultgames/pokerogue/MEs-README.md

   ### **Functions/ Helper functions** defined in __/utils/mystery-encounter-utils.ts__ for ME to happen, if applicable.
 They can be:
     - Giving the player X item ✔️
     - Giving the player X item from Y item pool ❌
-    - Letting the player choose from X items
+    - Letting the player choose from X items ❌
+    - Letting the player choose from X item tiers ✔️
-    - Letting the player choose from X items from Y item pool ❌
+    - Letting the player choose multiple items from an item pool ❌
     - Start a combat encounter with a trainer ✔️
-    - Start a combat encounter with a wild pokémon (from biome) ❌
+    - Start a combat encounter with a wild pokémon (from biome) ✔️
-    - Start a combat encounter with a wild pokémon (boss) ❌
+    - Start a combat encounter with a wild pokémon (boss) ✔️
     - XP to a Pokémon (similar to rare candy?) ❌
-    - XP to the whole party (similar to rarer candy?) ❌
+    - XP to the whole party (similar to rarer candy?) ✔️
     - Set a hazard ❌
     - Set a weather ❌
     - Status one or many Pokémon if your party -- if they can be statused ❌